PhenomDevel/BlizzHUDTweaks/README.md

 # BlizzHUDTweaks
 A simple add-on which will provide some tweaks to the newly introduced Blizzard HUD (in Dragonflight).

+# Usage
+Openb the options via the ingame options menu or by typing `/bhudt` or `/blizzhudtweaks`.

+# Features
 ## Mouseover Fade (action bars, frames)
 You can fade out most of the actions bars and frames for different scenarios.
 You can set different alpha values for `In Combat`, `Out of Combat`, and `In Resting Area`.
 You also can set the options globally and use them for each action bar/frame.